ChaithraNagraj/Book-Store-Application/README.md

 ### Functional Requirements:

-- Browse Books:
-An user logging into the site can browse through the boks both by category or in a random manner.
+- **Browse Books:** An user logging into the site can browse through the boks both by category or in a random manner.

-- View Details:
-An user can also view the details of the books(eg:price, athor, title).
+- **View Details:** An user can also view the details of the books(eg:price, athor, title).

-- Add to cart
-The user can add the books of his choice to the shopping cart.
+- **Add to cart:** The user can add the books of his choice to the shopping cart.

-- Make payments:
-The user ultimately visits his cart and makes the payments
+- **Make payments:** The user ultimately visits his cart and makes the payments

-- Review for Books
-Users can give reviews for books.
+- **Review for Books:** Users can give reviews for books.

 ### Advantages:
 - Cost saving
 - Time saving
 - Fast purchasing